Free, interactive eLearning courses for mental health and allied health professionals.

 Aim of GEMS

-GEMS promotes the collection, interpretation and integration of valid, recent and relevant research from around the world, based on the views and experiences of those researching, working and living with parental mental illness.
+The GEMS promote the collection, interpretation and integration of valid, recent and relevant research from around the world, based on the views and experiences of those researching, working and living with parental mental illness.

 Want to contribute your own GEMS article?